q Oracle DATAPUMP utility – Expdp | Impdp

 [oracle@dbserver]$ impdp directory=datapump

-q To taka schema level export using QUERY
+q To taka schema level export using CONTENT DATA

 [oracle@dbserver]$ impdp directory=datapump